steadywool/homelab-playbook/README.md

 ## 🔧 Configuration

 ✨ You can perform partially run of playbook using tags:
+- network
-- services
+- network.wireguard
-- services.wireguard
+- media
-- services.syncthing
+- media.syncthing
 - games
 - games.minecraft